Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card second from the top of the staff represents your hopes, fears, or an unexpected element that will come into play.
+Click for DetailsThe card second from the left represents the emotional vision: how passions and values are creatively stimulated by the mental vision.
 Seven of Pentacles (Assessment): A pause to check on the progress of your labors.
 Making difficult financial decisions.
 Exercising patience and perseverance.
 Evaluating the status of your work and your options for the future.